FogMeta/go-mc-sdk/README.md

 ### Initialization

-First, you need to create a MetaClient object, which can be initialized as follows:
+First, you need to create a Meta Client object, which can be initialized as follows:

 ```
 package main